Is My Asthma Under Control?

 Signs of Control

-If the following statements are true, than your asthma is under control:
+If the following statements are true, then your asthma is under control:

-– Daytime symptoms less than four days a week
+– Daytime symptoms fewer than four days a week

 – No night-time symptoms

 – Mild, infrequent exacerbations

 – No absenteeism from school or work

 – Use of reliever medication less than 4 times/week (except for exercise).

 Asthma is controlled by avoiding triggers and by reducing inflammation in the airways with medication.

 It is important to know what triggers your asthma, so that you can avoid that trigger as much as possible.
 Triggers can be either allergens or irritants.
 Allergens that could set off someone’s asthma symptoms include pet dander, tree, grass or ragweed pollen and mold.
 Irritants include cigarette smoke, smog, chemical fumes and perfumes.